Recent results on Choi's orthogonal Latin squares

 \section{Abstract}

-Choi Seok-Jeong studied Latin squares at least 60 years earlier than Euler~(\cite{ColDinitz},~\cite{a6}).
-He introduced a pair of orthogonal Latin squares of order 9 in his book~\cite{Gusuryak}.
-Interestingly, his two orthogonal non-diagonal Latin squares produce a magic square of order 9, whose theoretical reason was not studied.
+Choi Seok-Jeong studied Latin squares at least 60 years earlier than Euler although this was less known.
+He introduced a pair of orthogonal Latin squares of order 9 in his book.
+Interestingly, his two orthogonal non-double-diagonal Latin squares produce a magic square of order 9, whose theoretical reason was not studied.
 There have been a few studies on Choi's Latin squares of order 9.
-The most recent one is Ko-Wei Lih's construction of Choi's Latin squares of order 9 based on two $3 \times 3$ orthogonal Latin squares~\cite{a1}.
+The most recent one is Ko-Wei Lih's construction of Choi's Latin squares of order 9 based on the two $3 \times 3$ orthogonal Latin squares.
 In this paper, we give a new generalization of Choi's orthogonal Latin squares of order 9 to orthogonal Latin squares of size $n^2$ using the Kronecker product including Lih's construction.
-We find a geometric description of Chois' orthogonal Latin squares of order 9 using the dihedral group $D_8$.
-We also give a new way to construct magic squares from two orthogonal non-diagonal Latin square, which explains why Choi's Latin squares produce a magic square of order 9.
+We find a geometric description of Choi's orthogonal Latin squares of order 9 using the dihedral group $D_8$.
+We also give a new way to construct magic squares from two orthogonal non-double-diagonal Latin squares, which explains why Choi's Latin squares produce a magic square of order 9.

 {\bf{Key Words:}} Choi Seok-Jeong, Koo-Soo-Ryak, Latin squares, magic squares

 {\bf AMS subject classification}: 05B15, 05B20